d3rt0xx/FlyffDroid/README.md

 # ![Logo](https://imguploader.de/images/2022/06/26/ic_launcher5acc11c4a97b1049.png) FlyffDroid

-**FlyffDroid** is a lightweight application to play Flyff Universe on Android.
+**FlyffDroid** is a lightweight application to play Flyff Universe on Android with Multi-Client support.

 ### Features